mikiya09/DataSci/basic/ide.md

 # 5) check Collapsible headings
 # 6) over
 # 7) other option: Code Folding, Code Folding in Editor => click on them you will see how it works

+# if lots of yellow error occurs during execution of jupyter notebook:
+#   -> check if duplicate Jupyter directory exist inside ~/Library/
 ```

 ## &#x03e8; UI Configuration